samratpawar/Basics-of-Python/README.md

 # Basics-of-Python
-Start your road to python journey with basics stuffs like Syntax , Datatypes , Operators , loops , Numpy , Pandas .
+Start your road to Machine Learning journey using Python  with basics stuffs like Syntax , Datatypes , Operators , loops , Numpy , Pandas .